Why Choose Cedars-Sinai Marina del Rey Hospital for Lumbar and Lumbosacral Fusion?

 A patient will remain in the hospital from two to four days, depending on their age, general health condition, and type of fusion.

-Marina Del Rey Hospital routinely performs all types of lumbar and lumbosacral fusion of the posterior column.
+Cedars-Sinai Marina del Rey Hospital routinely performs all types of lumbar and lumbosacral fusion of the posterior column.
 Our caring staff will accompany you every step of the way, providing you with comfort and all-inclusive services, and helping you to recover quickly and easily.

 This procedure will stop the painful motion of the spine in the lower back, allowing patients to benefit from a renewed sense of freedom from pain.